BillJr99/Ursinus-CS274/_pages/Labs/lab-aludesign.md

         z : out std_logic);
 end and2;

-architecture behavioral of full_adder is begin
+architecture behavioral of and2 is begin
     z <= a and b after 2 ns;
 end;